 Pottery Express and Bamboo Farm has unique items for your home and gardens on a 5 acre property that is scattered with idea gardens showcasing the tropical clumping bamboo and colorful garden pottery and statuary.
 Whether you are seeking a serene fountain, a single cobalt blue pot, a pair of matching pots for your front entrance, or a special focal point bamboo plant; this place sells what you are looking for.

-After surviving the recent monster storm Irma, we have to reminisce on our humble beginnings.
-Fill dirt from the county project of digging water ditches in the aftermath of Hurricane Charley was used to rise this beautiful farm up from a piece of swamp land.
+We feel very grateful to reminisce on our humble beginnings.
+Fill dirt from the digging water ditches in the aftermath of Hurricane Charley was used to rise this beautiful farm up from a piece of swamp land.
 The business opened in July 2004 as an agricultural bamboo farm.
-We only sell tropical clumping bamboo that stays behaved in its 8 foot growth circle as opposed to the Northern running bamboo that takes over acres of property once planted.
+We only sell tropical clumping bamboo that stays behaved in its 8 foot growth circle as opposed to the cold tolerant running bamboo that takes over acres of property once planted.
 We instantly fell in love with the fact that clumping bamboo has so many varieties showcasing beautiful canes in varying size diameters and showy colors.
 We have chosen a selection of about 25 out of 1000+ species to carry on our farm to suit your needs, whether ornamental or for privacy hedging.

 Slowly, we brought in pottery from Mexico in the rustic clay pots and the brilliantly colored Talavera ceramics.
 The harsh summer sun and rainy season of Southern Florida made the Vietnamese durable pottery a natural addition to our offerings.
 Just the feel of the thick and pure clay used to form these pieces of garden art let you know that you can expect to enjoy this sturdy pot for many years with little effort.
 The beautiful color selections come with a thick glaze that has been high fired to seal the color to the molded clay.
 We have a long-term relationship with 2 families in Vietnam that produce the handmade pottery for us.
 Each order takes about 6 months of production time and ocean travel before it is delivered to Punta Gorda.